How Does Click Forensics Work?

 Click forensics isn’t nearly as exciting as the forensic work you can see on TV.
 And the forensic work you can see on TV isn’t the most exciting part of police work, either.

-But what it lacks in excitement, click forensics more than compensates in usefulness.
+But what it lacks in drama, click forensics more than compensates in usefulness.
 If you’re well-versed in it, you can look at certain data points and determine the likelihood that a click, or a group of clicks, is fraudulent.

 When you know a click is fraudulent, you can ask Google to investigate it and maybe issue a click fraud refund.
 Even more importantly, you can block the IP the click came from, preventing it from being used to mess with your ads again.
+Click forensics should be a pillar of your Google Ads campaigns.

-Shouldn’t Google Have Automatic Forensics
+Shouldn’t Google Have Automatic Click Forensics

 Google Ads already does some of the click forensics for you.
 That’s how it knows not to charge you for invalid clicks, for example.